 Dr Mohatra – Medical Suppport

 Dr Mohatra first came to visit Aishworya in August 2008 after a chance encounter with Nirmala.
-He was so impressed that he immediately offered to volunteer his services and conduct regular health check-ups.
+He was so impressed that he immediately offered to volunteer his services and conduct regular health checks.
 He’s been invaluable ever since.

 Extra Support and Assistance: